 - The structure of the book is outstanding.
 Hints from opening chapters flower into relevance hundreds of pages later.
 For example Pilgrim’s early hatred of the practice of torture by “waterboarding” sets the scene for it to be used later.
 The early love of an anonymous Geneva banker for his family becomes a key to the resolution;

 - The book is rich in cliff-hangers, especially from the mid-way on.
 You really, really want to know what will happen next.

 I am Pilgrim is not perfect.
-The narrative is politically incorrect to a degree verging on parody, as Pilgrim and other supposedly sympathetic characters casually dismiss the qualities of one set of people after another – Serbs, Albanians, Russians, Japanese, and Arabs just to start with.
-The assumption that a top female Turkish police officer would be incapable of firing a pistol accurately betrays either startling sexism or a lack of understanding of the trigger-happy nature of the Turkish police.
-And the Afghan sequences of the book have weak patches, occasionally sinking almost to Shantaram-esque levels of boilerplate.
+The narrative is politically incorrect to a degree verging on parody.
+Pilgrim and other supposedly sympathetic characters casually dismiss the qualities of one set of people after another – Serbs, Albanians, Russians, Japanese, and Arabs just to start with.
+The assumption that a female Turkish police officer would be incapable of firing a pistol betrays either startling sexism or ignorance of the trigger-happy nature of the Turkish police.
+The Afghan sequences of the book have weak patches, occasionally sinking almost to Shantaram-esque levels of boilerplate.

-On the whole, though, these are minor quibbles set against the powerful narrative; and one may debate to what extent thrillers should attempt political correctness.
+On the whole, though, these are minor quibbles set against the powerful narrative.
+One may debate to what extent thrillers should attempt political correctness.
 If you like a good blockbuster thriller, try I am Pilgrim.

-If you like fast-paced thrillers, you should try my own Blood Summit, described by thriller author John Connolly as “hugely entertaining”.
+If you like fast-paced thrillers, you should try my own Blood Summit, which thriller author John Connolly described as “hugely entertaining”.
 Click on the pic for a link.

 P.S.
 If you enjoy fresh, original writing, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
 I’ll send you a free “Hotel Story” to say thanks!
 Or I would be delighted if you would like to friend me on Facebook.